HankWang-WL/DistilGPT2-ONNX-TensorRT-Deployment/README.md

 ## Project Overview

+> 🚀 This project demonstrates end-to-end Transformer model acceleration on Windows (GTX 1060), with full profiling, debugging, and root cause analysis for ONNX/TensorRT.

 DistilGPT2-ONNX-TensorRT-Deployment demonstrates how to accelerate Transformer model inference by exporting a Hugging Face DistilGPT2 model to ONNX and running it with NVIDIA TensorRT.
 The primary goal is to achieve significantly lower latency compared to standard PyTorch execution, critical for deploying NLP models in real-time applications.

 This project focuses on **reproducibility**, clear documentation of every step, fair benchmarking across frameworks (PyTorch vs. ONNX Runtime vs. TensorRT), and practical deployment tips for Windows users.
 By leveraging TensorRT optimizations, the project achieves dramatic speed-ups for transformer inference while maintaining model output correctness.